Richard Dreyfuss Calls Jay Thomas the "Rock" of 'Mr. Holland's Opus'

-Richard Dreyfuss felt a great deal of comfort when Jay Thomas was added to the cast of Mr. Holland's Opus, calling the Coach Bill Meister actor "a rock."
+Richard Dreyfuss felt a great deal of comfort when Jay Thomas was added to the cast of Mr. Holland's Opus, calling the actor who played Coach Bill Meister "a rock."

-Thomas, known for his work in that film and also on the sitcoms Murphy Brown and Cheers, among many more TV shows and films, died Thursday.
+Thomas, known for his work in that film and also on the sitcoms Murphy Brown and Cheers, among many more TV shows and movies, died Thursday.
 He was 69.

-Shortly after getting the news, Dreyfuss told The Hollywood Reporter he was shocked and heartbroken; Thomas was a special person in his life.
+Shortly after getting the news, Dreyfuss told The Hollywood Reporter he was shocked and heartbroken, as Thomas was a special person in his life.

 "He was a hell of a companion and easy to work with," Dreyfuss said.
 "He was light on his feet intellectually and he was fun."

-The two men starred in the iconic 1995 Oscar-nominated film as a pair of unlikely friends — high school music teacher, Glenn Holland, and that school's football coach, Bill Meister.
+The two men starred in the iconic 1995 Oscar-nominated film as a pair of unlikely friends — high school music teacher Glenn Holland (Dreyfuss) and that school's football coach, Bill Meister.

 Thomas brought the magic that made the chemistry organic, Dreyfuss said.